-Megan N. Liberty is an arts writer & editor in Brooklyn.
+Megan N. Liberty is an arts writer & editor.

 I write about artists’ books, ephemera, and archives.